 There are homecomings, and then there are homecomings.
 I cannot begrudge anyone their ticker-tape parade from a heroic tour of duty.
 When one who has fallen from grace returns from an enforced period of captivity and reflection, there are no crowds.
 There may be furtive glances from behind Venetian blinds, and the sound of deadbolts being thrown home.

 Empathy is hard.
-We readily declare certain people monsters, and deny them their humanity even as they have been denied freedom of movement and suffrage.
+We readily deny certain people their humanity even as they have been denied freedom of movement and suffrage.
 Nonetheless, I have witnessed at close hand good people I know deprived of their freedom for a moment of foolishness, carelessness, or expediency.
 And, having returned from a period of imprisonment, they are forever suspect.

 We all too eagerly circle the wagons against the supposed least of us.
 And while there is much talk of giving and compassion during this season, most of us are only as compassionate as our personal tastes will allow.
 It would be refreshing to see less suspicion and more magnanimity; fewer pitchforks and more yellow ribbons.